-Initiatory Witchcraft is part of the Western Mystery Tradition which seeks to give its practitioners direct experience of the Divine as expressed through the mysteries.
+Initiatory Witchcraft (or the Wica) is part of the Western Mystery Tradition which seeks to give its practitioners direct experience of the Divine as expressed through the mysteries.
 The word mystery has several meanings and we mean it not as a problem to be solved which is something scientists are very good at, but rather as something that has to be experienced.
 For example the mysteries of life or of mortality are not scientific questions, but ones of subjective experience and relationships which invoke wonder.
 Mysteries can’t be explained only experienced and hinted at through metaphor.

 The Craft differs from other forms of the Western Mystery Tradition such as the Hermetic Qabbalah, Sufism or Mystical Christianity in that its myths are based on a seasonal paradigm emphasizing the polarity of masculinity and femininity.
 The Mysteries are experienced through the Mother Goddess and the Horned God who represent life and death respectively.
 They are experienced in participating in the Myth of the Wheel of the Year, the myth of the changing seasons which along with the changing moon relates to personal transformation of the Witch as s/he moves through life.